400Unicorns/100xRaidTool/README.md

 # 100xRaidTool
-Tool to help shill 100xcoin quicker
+A tool to help the community

 ## How To Set Up